-- Therapy in the absence of bacteriologic confirmation is more likely needed in children and should include a strong regimen that can be scaled back based on DST or development of adverse effects. - Treatment should be based on the DST pattern of any known close contacts if the child does not have a DST of his or her own; - Almost all children should be treated with injectable-free regimens; - The duration of therapy in children should depend upon the extent of disease: children with non-severe disease can be treated for 9 to 12 months while children with severe disease will require 12-18 months of therapy depending on their clinical evolution; - Regimens should consist of 4 to 5 presumed effective drugs for the duration of therapy: using more drugs adds to the toxicity of the regimen and does not likely improve efficacy if Group A and B drugs and/or delamanaid are used: some groups have had good experience using PAS in children; - Regimen construction should prioritize the WHO Group A and B drugs as well as delamanid; - Monitoring and management of adverse events is essential; - Child-friendly formulations of the medications should be used whenever possible. - Corticosteroids should be used in cases of meningitis, pericarditis and disseminated disease. - Linezolid should be given to all children with TB meningitis since its use has been associated with improved treatment outcomes.
+- Therapy in the absence of bacteriologic confirmation is the norm for most children with MDR-TB - Treatment should be based on the DST pattern of any known close contacts if the child does not have a DST of his or her own; - Almost all children should be treated with injectable-free regimens; - The duration of therapy in children should depend upon the extent of disease: children with non-severe disease can be treated for 6 to 9 months while children with severe disease will require 9 to 12 months of therapy depending on their clinical evolution; - Regimens should consist of 4 to 5 presumed effective drugs for the duration of therapy: using more drugs adds to the toxicity of the regimen and does not likely improve efficacy if Group A and B drugs and/or delamanaid are used; - Regimen construction should prioritize the WHO Group A and B drugs as well as delamanid; - Monitoring and management of adverse events is essential: - Child-friendly formulations of the medications should be used whenever possible. - Corticosteroids should be used in cases of meningitis, pericarditis and disseminated disease. - Linezolid should be given to all children with TB meningitis since its use has been associated with improved treatment outcomes.